ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

 2. Create a custom docker image

+   This step is only required if you still use the old, deprecated setup.
+   If you use the new Dockerized setup, you can skip this step.

    Run the following command to get the latest jenkins LTS docker image.

    In order to install and use Maven with Java in the Jenkins container,